mindstorm38/portablemc/README.md

 These arguments can be used together to fix various issues (e.g. wrong libc being linked by the LWJGL-provided natives).

+> [!NOTE]
-*Note that these arguments are compatible with, and executed after the `--lwjgl` argument.
+> Note that these arguments are compatible with, and executed after the `--lwjgl`
-You must however ensure that excluded lib and included binaries are compatible.*
+> argument.
+You must however ensure that excluded lib and included binaries are
+> compatible.

 #### Miscellaneous
 With `--dry`, the start command does not start the game, but simply installs it.